szpak/gradle-pitest-plugin/README.md

     }
 }
 ```

-After execution command `pitest pitestReportAggregate` aggregated report created by PIT will be placed in
+After the `pitest pitestReportAggregate` tasks execution, the aggregated report will be placed in the `${PROJECT_DIR}/build/reports/pitest` directory.
-`${PROJECT_DIR}/build/reports/pitest` directory.

 ## Integration tests in separate subproject